Lithic analysis

 (2019)

 Dr. David Walton is a Mesoamerican Archaeologist and Assistant Professor of Anthropology at Lake-Sumter State College.
 His excavations and laboratory studies focus on investigating how humans create and negotiate intersecting domestic, ritual, and political economies in complex societies.
-He does this by employing a theoretical approach grounded in household archaeology and economic anthropology that studies ancient societies and artifact technologies from the microscale to the macroscale.
+He does this by employing a theoretical approach grounded in household archaeology and economic anthropology.
 He is a lithics expert, and his recent research has included experimental and archaeological studies of use-wear patterns on obsidian artifacts.